guikarai/LinuxONE-ECC/rsa-lab.md

-# Welcome in Step 2 about Monitoring RSA pubic key activities
+# Welcome in Step 2 about monitoring RSA public key acticity performance.

 ## Agenda of this Step 2 is the following:
 1. Overview of the lab content